philipcwhite/MonitoringServer/README.md

-# MonitoringServer 0.5.3b
+# Monitoring Server 0.5.5b

 ##About

 This repository contains the code for the Monitoring Server Application.
 The Monitoring Server contains 4 parts.
 MonitoringCollector is a Windows service that collects data from the Monitoring Agent and inserts it into the database.
 MonitoringDataEngine processes the data and moves it to the correct tables.
 MonitoringEventEngine creates events when thresholds have been crossed.
 Monitoring is the Website component that is used to view and Administer the Monitoring solution.
 It also creates the database when the site is loaded for the first time.

-Please note that this is Beta software and the full functionality has not been coded yet.
+I am nearing the end of the Version 1 development cycle.
+If you are beta testing, the database should not change farther leading up to the 1.0.0 release.
+I may not need an additional 45 releases before version 1.0.0 but I do plan on releasing a very stable product so I plan on doing a lot of testing.
+If there is enough interest in the product I will open up discussion for a version 2 of the Monitoring Server and take community feedback.

 For setup and configuration please see the new Wiki